Virtus Global Multi-Sector Income Fund

 Start date as fund Portfolio Manager: 2012

-Daniel Senecal is a managing director and credit analyst at Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.
+Daniel Senecal is a managing director and co-head of emerging markets at Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.
 Mr. Senecal is also head of the emerging markets team, and is responsible for sovereign and corporate research in the Latin America region, including Mexico and Central America.
 In addition, he is co-portfolio manager of the Virtus Global Multi-Sector Income Fund (NYSE: VGI), a closed-end fund.

 Earlier in his career, Mr. Senecal completed a formal credit training program at Shawmut National Bank where he was a credit research analyst and lender.
 He also worked at BankBoston as a corporate bond analyst.